Getting a divorce or deciding to live separately can create a difficult situation for both parents and children.

 When using this service, you pay for a weekly subscription for a fixed price, but you can also ask for financial assistance during sign-up.
 In case you are unemployed or struggling financially, you can receive a discount, which reduces the price significantly.

-With your weekly subscription, you get access to a 30-45 minute live session each week, either over the phone or via video call, as well as an unlimited messaging option.
+With your weekly subscription, you get access to a 30-45 minute live session each week, either over the phone or via video call, as well as the ability to message your therapist at any time.
 You can contact your counselor in between sessions, which can be very helpful.

 The biggest downside of this platform is that it doesn’t currently support three-way live sessions.
 If you want to involve your ex-partner, you need to be in the same location and share a device to talk to your counselor.
 This can be a significant problem when the relationship is already strained.